 This shift in perception can influence admissions choices, impact retention, and weaken overall competitiveness of institutions.

 Faculty today shoulder a combination of responsibilities both inside and outside of the classroom.
 They are expected to balance teaching duties, administrative responsibilities, student support needs, documentation requirements, maintain academic standards, mentor students, participate in departmental committees, and support a wide range of academic processes.
-As these expectations continue to grow, faculty often find themselves overwhelmed by the sheer volume of work required.

 This mounting pressure can lead to: